YashIndane/Web-Menu/README.md

 <file-path> <ip> (rw,no_root_squash)
 ```

 To access the folder it first has to be mounted.
-Web-Menu uses Ansible ad-hoc command to mount the folder->
+Web-Menu uses Ansible ad-hoc command to mount the folder:

 ```sudo /usr/local/bin/ansible <ip> -m mount -a"src=<remote_ip>:/<folder path=<mount_point fstype=nfs state=mounted>```